ALANVF/Star-lang-specification/design/classes.md

 ### Message basics

 Star uses messaging instead of methods, which are similar but not the same.
-In a normal language, you may do something like this:
+In a normal language, you might do something like this:
 ```js
 "abacad".replace("a", "_") //=> "_b_c_d"
 ```